Arthur William Bell III (June 17, 1945 – April 13, 2018) was an American broadcaster, author.

 On December 21, 2010, the HamCam on Bell's ham radio website featured an image with the following cryptic wording:

-It was announced in late December 2010 that Ian Punnett would host Bell's annual two-part New Year's Eve prediction shows.
+It was announced in late December 2010 that Ian Punnett would host Bell's annual 2 part New Year's Eve prediction shows.
 Initially, Noory had said that Bell was unable to host them because he would be traveling, but on December 24, 2010, Noory said:

-On the first of the two nights, December 30, 2010, Punnett made a brief, oblique reference to his having the honor of picking up Bell's fallen mantle.
-On the January 1, 2011, show, Punnett stated he was looking forward to doing the follow-up a year from now.
+On the first of the 2 nights, December 30, 2010, Punnett made a brief, oblique reference to his having the honor of picking up Bell's fallen mantle.
+On the January 1, 2011, show, Punnett stated he was looking forward to doing the follow up a year from now.

 In email interactions with fans who have written in to inquire about Bell's absence, Coast personnel confirmed that Bell had retired.
 According to Coast webmaster Lex Lonehood: